HeangSokmeng/owaspTop10Api/README.md

    - Stack traces in error
    - Missing security headers
    - Open CORS policy (`Access-Control-Allow-Origin: *`)

 2. **Fix**: Sanitize errors, use CSP headers, and configure CORS strictly.

 ---

 ## 8. Injection (SQL, NoSQL, Command Injection)

+-- Attackers will feed the API with malicious data through whatever injection vectors are available (e.g., direct input, parameters, integrated services, etc.), expecting it to be sent to an interpreter.
+-- Injection can lead to information disclosure and data loss.
+It may also lead to DoS, or complete host takeover.
+-- What is Injection?
+   Injection occurs when:
+   - The API takes untrusted data (e.g., from user input),
+   - Sends it to an interpreter (like a SQL engine, NoSQL query, or shell),
+   - And the interpreter executes the commands without proper sanitization.

 1. **Test**: Try sending injection payloads.

 2. **Example**
    ```json
    {